nodejitsu/handbook/chapters/introduction.md

 ## What Is Nodejitsu?

-[Nodejitsu](http://nodejitsu.com/) is a Platform as a Service and a Marketplace for Node.js applications.
+[Nodejitsu](http://nodejitsu.com/) is a Platform as a Service for Node.js applications.
 Nodejitsu allows you to seamlessly deploy your Node.js applications into the cloud with a myriad of additional features.
 Our platform provides a robust suite of functionality to assist in the development, management, and deployment of Node.js applications.
 Our deployment tools are the